mevin-singh/Portfolio-Projects/Python/Avocado/README.md

 ***

 # Project Overview
-In this project, I seek to advise a mock client, GreenGrocer in deciding if it is worthy to penetrate the Avocado industry.
+In this project, we seek to advise a mock client, GreenGrocer in deciding if it is worthy to penetrate the Avocado industry.
 Thereafter, assist them in deciding which type of Avocado as well as which regions to set up shop in order to gain the maximum revenue.

 ***